 Course director: Dr. Jennifer Steele, Associate Professor, Department of Psychology

 PSYC 2120 online

 Workshops and Courses

-eLearning @ York is a series of workshops for course directors who would like to enhance an existing course, or create a new course design.
+We offer a series of workshops and courses for course directors who would like to enhance an existing course, or create a new course design.
 The sessions provide you with through, creative and practical advice for developing your course.